and-other-tales/datasets/RATE_LIMITING.md

 The HMRC scraper uses two different rate limiters:

-1. `api_rate_limiter`: For GOV.UK API requests (20 requests per second)
+1. `api_rate_limiter`: For GOV.UK API requests (5 requests per minute)
-2. `web_rate_limiter`: For general web page scraping (10 requests per second)
+2. `web_rate_limiter`: For general web page scraping (3 requests per minute)

 These rate limits ensure we don't overload the GOV.UK servers while still allowing for efficient data collection.

 ### Bailii Scraper

-The Bailii scraper uses a more conservative rate limiter:
+The Bailii scraper uses a conservative rate limiter:

-- 10 requests per minute with a 1-second delay between requests
+- 5 requests per minute with a 1-second delay between requests

 For housing-specific Bailii scraping, an even more conservative approach is used: